Norway Job Interview Tips

 Other Norway Job Interview Info

 We hope that your Netherlands job interview has been successful.
-Follow up the job interview with a thank you letter.
+So, follow up the interview with a thank you letter.
 Employers regard this as an indication of your strong interest in the position.

 Good luck with your Norway Job Interview!